anish-dev21/Bachelor-Thesis/README.md

 The dashboard will be available at `http://localhost:3000`.

 ## License

 This project is for academic use as part of a Bachelor Thesis - Time Series Analysis for Early Detection of Operational Irregularities in a Gas-Fired Material Hardening Facility Using Sensor Data

-Created by Anish Biswas. a student of Bachelor of Science (B. Sc.) in International Information Systems at Technische Hochschule Augsburg.
+Created by Anish Biswas a student of Bachelor of Science (B. Sc.) in International Information Systems at Technische Hochschule Augsburg